Coronations in Europe: United Kingdom

 The monarch is seated upon the ancient Coronation Chair, which would include the Scottish Stone of Scone (kept in Edinburgh Castle when not in use).
 A canopy is held over the sovereign's head, while the Archbishop anoints him or her with holy oil on the hands, breast, and head, concluding with a special blessing.
 Spurs and the Sword of State are presented, followed by the Sovereign's Orb (which is immediately returned to the altar), the Sceptre with the Dove and the Sceptre with the Cross.
 Once this is done, the Archbishop of Canterbury places the Crown of St. Edward upon the monarch's head.
 If a queen consort is present, she is crowned shortly afterward in a similar but shorter and simpler ceremony.

 Mounted Band of The Scots Greys, Coronation Parade, 1937 by Harry Greville Wood Irwin.
 Painted in 1937, depicting the Coronation of King George VI of the United Kingdom.

 Afterward, the sovereign is seated upon the throne and receives homage from various members of the British clergy and nobility.
-Holy Communion is given to the sovereign, who then enters St. Edward's Chapel as the Te Deum is sung, where he or she exchanges St. Edward's Crown for the lighter Imperial State Crown and exits the abbey wearing the crown and carrying the Sceptre with the Cross and Orb as "God Save the King (or Queen)" is sung.
+Holy Communion is given to the sovereign, who then enters St. Edward's Chapel as the Te Deum is sung.
+The sovereign exchanges St. Edward's Crown for the lighter Imperial State Crown and exits the abbey wearing the crown and carrying the Sceptre with the Cross and Orb as "God Save the King (or Queen)" is sung.

 The ceremonies as conducted for Elizabeth II in 1953 and Charles III in 2023 also functioned as the coronation rite for the realms within the Commonwealth which recognise the British monarch as head of state.
 In the case of the former, the text of the administered oath named the seven separate Commonwealth kingdoms in existence as the time, as well as a general statement regarding other territories.

 The Prince of Wales, a title traditionally held by the heir to the British throne, may go through a ceremony of his own known as the investiture of the Prince of Wales, though such a ritual is not required to hold this title or the privileges that come with it.
 The ceremony, when held, may take place in Wales or in England (the most recent investitures took place at Caernarvon Castle, Wales), and includes the placement of a coronet upon the prince's head.